 Randy joined Geronimo Energy as Vice President, Transmission in 2014.
 Previously, Randy worked as the Executive Consultant for Power System Engineering, the Vice President of Consulting and Development for Avant Energy, the Director of Regulatory Affairs for Fairbault Energy Park, a Senior Consultant for Dahlen, Berg and Company, Inc., the Manager of Engineering/ Design Outsourcing for Xcel Energy and various positions with Northern States Power.
 Randy is a registered professional engineer in Minnesota, and has over 25 years of experience in electric power delivery system planning, supply resource evaluation, power supply planning, resource portfolio development and integrated resource planning.
 He also has experience managing and performing Generation Interconnection studies involving combined cycle, simple cycle, coal, wind and biomass fueled Electric Generating Stations.
 Education: Bachelors of Science degree in Electrical Engineering from the University of Minnesota.

 Cyndy joined Geronimo Energy in June of 2011.
 Her responsibilities encompass legal work and real estate.
 Cyndy’s 24 years of experience as a legal secretary developed her skills in the area of real estate, probate and contract preparation.

 A native of Pigeon, Cyndy and her husband Robert, are farmers in the Apple Blossom Wind Farm and are excited to be hosting turbines.

 Jeff Ringblom is Geronimo’s Vice President of Accounting and Finance.
-Jeff joined Geronimo Energy as Controller in the Spring of 2010.
-After receiving his degree in Accounting from the Carlson School of Management at the University of Minnesota, Jeff began his career as an Auditor for the accounting firm, Deloitte &Touche, where he earned his CPA certification.
-He would later take on more responsibility and join St. Jude Medical, Inc. before bringing his corporate finance and accounting expertise to the renewable energy industry.
-At Geronimo Energy, Jeff is responsible for all accounting functions and related duties.
+Jeff joined Geronimo Energy as Controller in 2010.
+After receiving his degree in Accounting from the Carlson School of Management at the University of Minnesota, he began his career at Deloitte & Touche LLP where he earned his CPA certification.
+He would later take on more responsibility and join St. Jude Medical, Inc. before bringing his expertise in corporate finance and accounting to the renewable energy industry.
+At Geronimo Energy, he is responsible for all accounting functions and related duties.
 Jeff has extensive experience in all project cost controlling, budgeting, forecasting and treasury needs, and is instrumental in procurement negotiations and driving overall project strategy.